1970 Idaho gubernatorial election

 The 1970 Idaho gubernatorial election took place on November 3 to elect the governor of Idaho, concurrently with other scheduled governor races, as well as Idaho's two congress members in the House of Representatives and a number of statewide offices.
 Incumbent Republican governor Don Samuelson sought re-election to a second consecutive term as governor.
 Although he faced a primary challenger, former state senator Dick Smith, he received more than 58 percent of the primary vote, and thus secured the party's re-nomination.

 The Democratic nominee, Cecil Andrus, had previously run for governor in 1966, after Democratic nominee Charles Herndon was killed in a plane crash in the central Idaho mountains in mid-September.

 Andrus faced two competitors in the primary: state representative Vernon Ravenscroft and attorney Lloyd Walker.
 In the party primary, Andrus won a plurality of 29,000 votes (46 percent), and earned the Democratic nomination.
 During the general election campaign, issues of contention included environmental conservation, taxes, and education funding.

 In the rematch of 1966, Andrus won the general election of 1970 with 128,004 votes, or 52.22 percent of the ballots cast.
 He carried all regions of the state except for the south-central region; however, he significantly under-performed in rural areas, where Democrats usually achieved their highest margins, while exceeding expectations in the state's affluent urban areas.

 The general election campaign was then one of the most costly in Idaho's history; however, voter turnout was unusually low, at 67 percent of the voting-age population.
 Despite the Democrats' victory in the gubernatorial election, their success failed to trickle down the ballot: Andrus was one of only two Democrats to win a statewide office in the election, and both of Idaho's seats in the U.S. House of Representatives remained in the hands of Republicans.

 This was the first of six consecutive Democratic gubernatorial victories, unbroken until 1994, with Andrus winning four.
+This is the last time that an incumbent governor of Idaho lost re-election.